ntctk4/LogicBytes-OOLanguageComparison/Properties/README.md

     }

 ## C#

-C# has actual Properties.
+C# has actual Properties ([External Link: MSDN C# Properties](https://msdn.microsoft.com/en-us/library/x9fsa0sw.aspx).
 Default get and set methods are provided, but can be overridden to provide computed properties or constraints on setting.
 You can use a backing variables, but if you do, you must link them to the Properties with overridden getters and setters.

     public class MyClass {
         // Backing Variable
         private int _someInt;
-        // Variable Backed Property
+        // Variable Backed Property simple linking
         public int SomeInt { get { return _someInt; } set { _someInt = value; }

         // default getters and setters, value is not backed public double X { get; set; }

+        private double _y;
-        public double Y {
+        // Constraints on Y value (must be greater than 10) public double Y {
+            get { return _y; }
             set {
-                if (value > 10)
+                if (value > 10) {
-                    Y = value;
+                    _y = value;
                 }
             }
+        }

+        // Computed Property
+        public bool SomeIntGreaterThanTen => _someInt > 10;
     }

 [Home](../README.md)